 These ingredients are essential to a healthy diet and normal bodily function.

 It’s with the other ingredients that testosterone boosters generally face controversy over.

-For example, Mucunia puriens are a bean native to Africa that have some use when it comes to treating snake venom.
-They are commonly touted as an effective testosterone booster in products, but research hasn’t really find anything to support this.
+For example, Mucuna puriens are a bean native to Africa that have some use when it comes to treating snake venom.
+They are commonly touted as an effective testosterone booster in products, but research hasn’t really found anything to support this.